 - Secondary Adhesive Capsulitis or Frozen Shoulder (True Frozen Shoulder)

-As mentioned numerous times before, frozen shoulder and adhesive capsulitis are terms used interchangeably with differences in etiology.
-What we mean by that is that while there are many similarities, they differ in the actual cause.
+As mentioned numerous times before, frozen shoulder and adhesive capsulitis are interchangeable terms with differences in etiology.
+We mean that while there are many similarities, they differ in the actual cause.

-Primary or TRUE Adhesive Capsulitis is a condition related to other diseases.
+Primary or true Adhesive Capsulitis is a condition related to other diseases.
 In other words, another health condition was the reason why adhesive capsulitis emerged.
 The most common co-conditions that could result in adhesive capsulitis include autoimmune disease (such as rheumatoid arthritis), diabetes, heart disease, stroke, Parkinson’s, hypothyroidism, lung diseases, and even shoulder surgery or neck dissection.
-In fact, published research reports the prevalence of adhesive capsulitis at 20% in patients with diabetes.
-Patients with the primary adhesive capsulitis (secondary frozen shoulder) will complain of pain and loss of mobility.
+Published research reports the prevalence of adhesive capsulitis at 20% in patients with diabetes.
+Patients with primary adhesive capsulitis (secondary frozen shoulder) will complain of pain and loss of mobility.

 The rotator cuffs are a group of four muscles that help mobility and keep the shoulder joint stable.
 The four significant mobilizers or stabilizers of the shoulder are: